-We believe that ensuring the access of every child to the essential services and support they need from conception until they start school, is the best way of securing their wellbeing and learning success, and a prosperous future for our country.
+We believe that ensuring the access of every child to the essential services and support they need from conception until they start school, is the best way of securing their wellbeing and learning success, and a prosperous future for our country

 Building tomorrow, today by facilitating better child outcomes for children in vulnerable communities through effective early intervention programmes.

 The whole community is considered when determining the needs of a given area.
 Ultimately our goal is to achieve universal coverage i.e. that each child in a given community has access to quality ECD, via an ELRU programme or any other service provider.
 Our aim is to enable greater access and improve the quality of services and programmes available to children in poor communities, in order to ensure their optimal physical, emotional, social, intellectual, mental and spiritual development.
-We do this by enabling access to an Essential Package of Services i.e. early learning, health, nutrition, social services and support for the primary caregiver.
+We do this by facilitating access to an 'Essential Package' of services for ECD support which includes early learning, health, nutrition, social services and support for the primary caregiver.
 We accomplish this through the following interventions:

-Home and community based programmes to strengthen families
+Home and community based Programmes

-capacity building and resource provision
+Training, capacity building and resource provision